hhoikoo/multiuser-webchat/README.md

 1. **Scaling**:

    - Adjust `WEB_REPLICAS` based on expected load
-   - Monitor Redis memory usage and configure persistence if needed
+   - Monitor Redis memory usage (messages are stored in Redis Streams)
    - Consider Redis Cluster for high availability

+1. **Message Persistence**:

+   - Messages are stored in Redis Streams (up to 10,000 messages)
+   - Enable Redis persistence (RDB/AOF) to survive Redis restarts
+   - Configure `maxmemory-policy` appropriately for your use case

 1. **Monitoring**: